Commercial content | 18+ | T&C's Apply

 Martinez left the club and joined Everton.
 Owen Coyle was his replacement, but the club began to struggle and by December, Coyle was out.
 Uwe Rosler took charge and he led Wigan to another FA Cup final.
 They held Arsenal all they way, before losing on penalties

 Rosler was given the boot and Malky MacKay took over.
 MacKay’s tenure didn’t last and Gary Caldwell took charge.
 The club were relegated, but they bounced back immediately and followed that up with another title win .
-In the 2016/2017, the club were once again playing Championship football.
+In the 2016/2017 season, the club were once again playing Championship football.

 The first Wigan Athletic badge was the Wigan Metropolitan Borough Council coat of arms.